 The employee must provide a certification for their own serious health condition that is complete and sufficient to support the request for leave.
-A certification is incomplete if one or more of the provides an incomplete or insufficient medical certification the employee will be given written notice of the deficiencies and seven days to cure, unless a longer period is necessary in light of the employee's diligent, good faith efforts to address the deficiencies.
+A certification is incomplete if one or more of the applicable entries on the certification form have not been completed.
+A certification is insufficient if the information on the certification form is vague, ambiguous, or not responsive.
+If an employee provides an incomplete or insufficient medical certification the employee will be given written notice of the deficiencies and seven days to cure, unless a longer period is necessary in light of the employee's diligent, good faith efforts to address the deficiencies.
 After giving the employee an opportunity to cure the deficiencies in a medical certification for the employee's own serious health condition, the District may contact the health care provider who provided the certification to clarify and/or authenticate the certification.
 "Authentication" means providing the health care provider with a copy of the certification form and requesting verification that the information on the form was completed or authorized by the health care provider who signed the form.
 "Clarification" means contacting the health care provider to understand the handwriting on the medical certification or to understand the meaning of the response.
 The District may not ask for additional information beyond that required on the certification form.